Pathophysiology | Etiology | Symptoms | Diagnosis | Treatment | Special Situations

 Note that the ACC/AHA classification is much different than the New York Heart Association (NYHA) functional class (described below in Symptoms) in that there is no moving backwards to prior stages.
 Once symptoms develop, stage C heart failure is present and stage B will never again be achieved.
 In the NYHA classification, in contrast, patients can move between class I and class IV relatively quickly, as these are all designated on symptoms alone.

-When the carotid baroreceptors sense a low blood pressure, one response is to activate the sympathetic nervous system (SNS).
+When the carotid baroreceptors sense a low blood pressure, one response is to activate the SNS.
 This increases epinephrine and norepinephrine levels, which act to increase heart rate, contractility and afterload via peripheral vasoconstriction.
-In the short term, this will work to increase cardiac output and relieve heart failure symptoms; however, chronically this has deleterious effects and causes further left ventricular systolic decline.
+In the short term, this will work to increase cardiac output and relieve HF symptoms; however, chronically this has deleterious effects and causes further left ventricular systolic decline.
 Beta-blockers are the primary therapy to reduce this SNS activation.

-Both B-type natriuretic peptide and A-type natriuretic peptide have beneficial hemodynamic effects during heart failure and represent another natural mechanism to relieve symptoms.
-They are released primarily in the atrium as the elevated cardiac pressures stretch the atrial myocytes.
+Both B-type natriuretic peptide and A-type natriuretic peptide have beneficial hemodynamic effects during HF and represent another natural mechanism to relieve symptoms.
+They are released primarily in the atrium, as the elevated cardiac pressures stretch the atrial myocytes.
 They act to vasodilate and cause sodium excretion, resulting in natriuresis.
-Nesiritide is a B-type natriuretic peptide analog that can be used to treat heart failure.
+Nesiritide is a B-type natriuretic peptide analog that can be used to treat HF.

 Endothelin has negative effects in regards to remodeling and vasoconstriction; however, clinical trials of endothelin inhibitors have never shown a benefit, and thus its role remains unclear.